WeriksonAlves/external_flight/README.md

-# external_flight
+# External Flight

+## Master's project: Gesture classifier using RGB camera on UAV for external navigation.

-External Flight with Gesture Recognize System (grs with rospy_uav)
+**External Flight with Gesture Recognize System (grs with rospy_uav)**